 - 15-ounce can low-sodium pinto beans, drained (~1 ½ cups)

 - ½ cup chipotle flavored salsa

-  - Drain beans and place in a small saucepan with salsa.
+- Place drained beans and salsa in a small saucepan.
 Cook over medium heat until mixture begins to simmer and beans are heated through, stirring occasionally.